janosh/blog/content/pages/physics/numerical-simulations/numeric-simulations.md

 Below are solutions to all the exercises as well as to the mock and the final exam.

+The corresponding codes can be found in [this repo](https://github.com/janosh/numeric-simulations).

 ## Exam

 <div class="grid docs">